SimNautilus/nautilusFlow/README.md

 # nautiliusFlow
-Tools to mitigate traditional workflow inefficiences
+Tools to mitigate traditional partial differential equation (PDE) solver workflow inefficiences

-This repository serves as a demonstration of an immersive simulation software framework on a 2D agressive subsonic diffuser in the fluid solver PHASTA.
+This repository serves as a demonstration of an immersive (in situ) simulation software framework on a 2D agressive subsonic diffuser in the fluid solver PHASTA.

 Our objective is to provide a template so that immersive simulation tools may be applied in other PDE solvers, and to other problems.